thomazyazima/thomazyazima.github.io/week-3/readme.md

 ## Before you begin:
 - You should have installed Node.js already.
 If you haven't please revisit the [computer set up](../week-1/1-computer-setup) instructions to install it.
-- You may choose to read through [JavaScript Reading Material](reading-material) before starting the challenges.
+- You will be using node.js to run JavaScript through the terminal.
+Please read [install node](reading-material/install_node.js) to read about why we are using node.

 ## Challenges
 1. [Code Combat](1-code-combat)